 On Monday, February 8, the Mass of the Holy Spirit was sung by Cardinal Benedetto Giustiniani, Bishop of Porto and Pro-Decanus, and at 9:00 p.m. (sexta hora noctis) the Conclave was supposed to be sealed.
 There had been a good deal of trouble trying to get the French Ambassador, the Marquis de Coeuvres, to leave the Conclave area.
 He was frantically trying to make up for the fact that Cardinal Pietro Aldobrandini, his close ally, was confined to bed and unable to engage in the pratticà.
 Cardinal Borghese, however, seeing the prospects of his choice, Cardinal Campora, near to success, got the Spanish Ambassador to leave, thereby putting pressure on Coeuvres to quit his politicking and leave as well, with his work of organizing the opposition to Campora and Borghese not yet done.
 Coeuvres, however, continued his visits, and did not leave the Conclave until six in the morning.

 On Tuesday, February 9, the Mass of the Holy Spirit was sung inside the Conclave by the Dean of the Sacred College, Cardinal Antonio Maria Sauli.
+The Apostolic Brief of Paul V, in which he had granted to Cardinal de' Medici all the privileges of the Diaconate, though he was not in Holy Orders, was read to the assembled Cardinals [Gattico I, 349].
 In the first ballot, in the Pauline Chapel, on the morning of the 9th, the largest number of votes went to the Jesuit Cardinal Roberto Bellarmino.
 Cardinal Campori, the "inspired" choice of the previous day, did not even have a majority, let alone a two-thirds majority (Petruccelli, 30, says "pas un seul").
 Several Cardinals were not present, due to real or diplomatic illnesses, Montalto, Aldobrandini, Cesi, Aquino, Farnese and Capponi.
 Two cardinals, Borromini and Maurizio di Savoia, were not yet in Conclave.
 Bellarmine, however, who had a very good chance of being elected, was insistant in his refusal of the papal honor.
 He expressed his own preference for François Cardinal de la Rochefoucault—who was not in attendance.